Jéssica Andrade: Flyweight

 On the heels of two consecutive losses at strawweight, Andrade fought Katlyn Chookagian in a flyweight bout on October 18, 2020, at UFC Fight Night: Ortega vs. The Korean Zombie.
 Andrade defeated Chookagian by technical knockout in the first round to become the first woman in the UFC to win in three different weight divisions (bantamweight, strawweight, and flyweight).
 This win earned her the Performance of the Night award.

-Andrade faced Valentina Shevchenko for the UFC Women's Flyweight Championship on April 24, 2021 at UFC 261.
+Andrade faced Valentina Shevchenko for the UFC Women's Flyweight Championship on April 24, 2021, at UFC 261.
 She was dominated throughout the bout and lost in the second round via elbows while in the crucifix position.

-Andrade faced Cynthia Calvillo on September 25, 2021 at UFC 266.
+Andrade faced Cynthia Calvillo on September 25, 2021, at UFC 266.
 She won the fight via technical knockout in round one.

-Andrade faced Amanda Lemos in a Strawweight bout on April 23, 2022 at UFC Fight Night 205.
+Andrade faced Amanda Lemos in a Strawweight bout on April 23, 2022, at UFC Fight Night 205.
 She won the fight via a standing arm-triangle choke in round one, marking the first time this submission has been landed in UFC history.
 This win earned her the Performance of the Night award.

 Andrade, replacing Katlyn Chookagian, was scheduled to face Manon Fiorot on September 3, 2022, at UFC Fight Night 209.
 However, Andrade withdrew in mid July due to undisclosed reasons and was replaced by Fiorot's original opponent Chookagian.

 Andrade faced Lauren Murphy on January 21, 2023, at UFC 283.
 She won the fight via unanimous decision.

-Andrade faced Erin Blanchfield, replacing Taila Santos on February 18, 2023 at UFC Fight Night 219.
+Andrade faced Erin Blanchfield, replacing Taila Santos on February 18, 2023, at UFC Fight Night 219.
 Prior to the bout, Andrade signed a new four-fight contract with the organization.
 She lost the fight via submission in round two.

 Return to strawweight

-Andrade is scheduled to face Yan Xiaonan on May 6, 2023, at UFC 288.
+Andrade faced Yan Xiaonan on May 6, 2023, at UFC 288.
+She lost the fight via knockout in the first round.

+Andrande, replacing Virna Jandiroba, faced Tatiana Suarez on August 5, 2023, at UFC Fight Night 226.
+She lost the fight via a guillotine choke submission in the second round.

+Andrade faced Mackenzie Dern at UFC 295 on November 11, 2023.
+She won by TKO and broke the record for most knockdowns landed in a bout by a woman in UFC history.
+This fight also earned her the Performance of the Night award, which put her in the lead for the most awards by a woman in UFC history with six.

+Andrade faced Marina Rodriguez on April 13, 2024, at UFC 300.
+She won the bout by split decision.

+Back to flyweight

+Andrade faced Natália Silva on September 7, 2024, in a flyweight bout at UFC Fight Night 242.
+She lost the fight by unanimous decision.
+This fight earned her another Fight of the Night award.

+Andrade faced Jasmine Jasudavicius on May 10, 2025, at UFC 315.
+She lost the fight via a rear-naked choke submission in the first round.

+Return to Strawweight

+Andrade faced former LFA Women's Strawweight Champion Loopy Godinez on August 16, 2025, at UFC 319.
+She lost the fight by unanimous decision.